FESTIVAL DATES for the next edition: March 18-22, 2020 - Cinema Village, 22 E 12th Street, New York, NY 10003

 Making a Difference award

 Brave Documentarist Award

 Best actor, Best Actress awards

 Best Screenwriting Award for Competition of scripts not produced to date.

-And other surprises, services, and trophies designed and donated by Michael Aram, Anet Abnous, City Winery, etc. are offered.
+Trophies designed and donated by Michael Aram, City Winery special label wines, are offered.

 The Justice and Peace Award, the Lifetime of Inspiration Award, Career Recognition Award, Empowering Women and Girls award in memory of Vanya Exerjian, and the Women Film Critics' Circle Award in addition to cash prizes and other smaller in-kind awards are presented by the festival, and may develop in number and category, or change from one year to another.

 ONCE SELECTED IN THE OFFICIAL COMPETITION SELECTION A FILM MAY NOT WITHDRAW ITS SUBMISSION!!!